 2) How can Agumon and Gabumon evolve to Ultimate?
 At first I thought it was because the crests are inside them because of the end of season 1, but season 2 had them sacrifice the crests in between seasons to keep the older kids out of the story (initially) so that’s not it.
 Eh, maybe Gennai’s been messing around again or maybe it’s Oikawa.

 As of right now, this movie is being released in select theatres until October 6th.
 I highly recommend you go watch it if you’re a fan of the series.
 It’s great to see the characters in a new situation and to hear the old voices again.
 You may also get a sneak peek at Part 3: Confession as well as a text recap of Part 2: Determination.
 So be prepared for that.
 And don’t think too hard about what happened to the Zero Two kids.
 Your brain might explode.
 That said, you sadly can’t just ignore that Zero Two happened as TK and Kari still have their D3s, bits established in Zero Two are brought up, and (spoilers for the next movie) someone resembling the Digimon Emperor (AKA Ken from Zero Two from the first and best remembered arc of that series) appears in the next movie.
 But that’s the next film.
 For now, just have fun seeing your old friends back together again.

 As an aside, you can find the rest of JesuOtaku’s Digimon Retrospective both here and here.
-Between all three links, you’ll have his entire series.
+Between all the links, you’ll have most of his entire series.
 You will need an account for VK though.
 You can also find his thoughts on tri here, here, and here.

 (Photo via Toei Animation)